Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

-Unfortunately, it is not possible to use dconf_rs to set a new keyboard config because dconf_rs wraps the value to be set with an apostrophe that cannot be parsed by dconf.
+Unfortunately, it is not possible to use dconf_rs to set a new keyboard config because dconf_rs wraps the value to be set with an apostrophe that cannot be parsed by DConf.
 The only solution is to use a command to set the keyboard layouts.

 #let code = "